dankrajnak/dank.io/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/9286f29d-e7c7-4766-873e-b1cf468f8b2b/deploy-status)](https://app.netlify.com/sites/danielkrajnak/deploys)

 This is my personal website.
-It's not live yet.
-I'm still tweaking things and getting it ready.
 The idea is that it will be a place for me to put the web projects I've created that I think are interesting and worth showing.
 It's also a bit of an experiment in itself as I try out new technologies I think are neat.